MicrosoftDocs/visualstudio-docs/docs/code-quality/ca2312-ensure-netdatacontractserializer-binder-is-set-before-deserializing.md

   - Newtonsoft Json.NET - Use TypeNameHandling.None.
 If you must use another value for TypeNameHandling, restrict deserialized types to an expected list with a custom ISerializationBinder.
   - Protocol Buffers
 - Make the serialized data tamper-proof.
 After serialization, cryptographically sign the serialized data.
 Before deserialization, validate the cryptographic signature.
 Protect the cryptographic key from being disclosed, and design for key rotations.
 - Restrict deserialized types.
 Implement a custom <xref:System.Runtime.Serialization.SerializationBinder?displayProperty=nameWithType>.
-Before deserializing with <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter>, set the <xref:System.Runtime.Serialization.Formatters.Binary.BinaryFormatter.Binder> property to an instance of your custom <xref:System.Runtime.Serialization.SerializationBinder>.
+Before deserializing with <xref:System.Runtime.Serialization.NetDataContractSerializer>, set the <xref:System.Runtime.Serialization.NetDataContractSerializer.Binder> property to an instance of your custom <xref:System.Runtime.Serialization.SerializationBinder>.
 In the overridden <xref:System.Runtime.Serialization.SerializationBinder.BindToType%2A> method, if the type is unexpected then throw an exception.
+  - Ensure that all code paths have the <xref:System.Runtime.Serialization.NetDataContractSerializer.Binder> property set.

 ## When to suppress warnings